Right now I feel like one of those teachers who gives a test without thinking about how hard the test actually might be.

 People think they’re doing more than they are by fighting so hard over things like this.

-What difference will removing every bit of the Confederate stuff out there if black and brown people still can’t walk down a street or drive their car or go much of anywhere without suspicion or threat and the very real possibility of violence or harassment?
+What difference will removing every bit of the Confederate stuff out there if some people still can’t walk down a street or drive their car or go much of anywhere without suspicion or threat and the very real possibility of violence or harassment?

 Are Southerners racist?